matrix-tu-dresden-de/Dokumentation/content/rooms/delete.en.md

 ![Room settings with the selection Leave](/images/01_Leave_en.png)

-As administrator:in, all room members should first be "kicked" (removed from the room), then the person is the last to leave the room and thus initiates the later deletion by the server.
+As administrator, all room members should first be "kicked" (removed from the room), then the person is the last to leave the room and thus initiates the later deletion by the server.

 An export of the room history is possible into a .txt/.html/.json file: